Swisscard Cashback Credit Card Review 2023 – Free and 1% Cashback

 Conclusion

-This credit card is a good offer!
-1% of cashback is nice, considering Switzerland’s market.
-And this is especially true since this card has no annual fee.
+This credit card offers a good offer!
+1% cashback is nice, considering Switzerland’s market.
+This is especially true since this card has no annual fee.
 The other credit card with 1% cashback is the TCS Travel Mastercard Gold.
 However, this other card is not free!

 However, this new offer is not enough by itself.
 First, American Express cards are not accepted everywhere.
 That means you must use a Visa or a MasterCard to use credit cards as much as possible.
 And the Visa and Mastercard Swisscard cards offer less cashback than the Migros and Coop credit cards.
-Therefore, you should keep your other credit card and use the Amex card for everything you can and use the other one when you cannot use the Amex.
+Therefore, you should keep your other credit card and use the Amex card for everything you can, as well as the other one when you cannot use the Amex.

 Finally, you should, of course, not use these cards to withdraw money.
 And you should never use them to pay in foreign currencies.
-For this last one, you should use a Revolut card.
+For this last one, you should use a Neon card.

 Now, for most people, having several cards will be too much.
 And I completely understand this.
 I do not mind the small effort since I like optimization.
 But if you only want one credit card for your domestic purchases, I still recommend the Certo One Mastercard.